7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Scale-And-Availability-Sets.md

-# Azure Administration Scale Sets
+# Azure Administration Scale and Availability Sets

 Azure Scale sets allows automatic increases and decreases in VM capacity.
 Load Balancers can be associated with a Scale Set:
 - Evenly distribute VM accross availablility Zones - more avaliablility